willwinborne/DTunes/net.winborne.maven.dtunes/README.md

-DTunes - work in progress DPLAYER companion for Deka Ironworks Simulation's JF-17 simulation for DCS: World.
+DTunes is a work in progress DPLAYER companion for Deka Ironworks Simulation's JF-17 simulation for DCS: World.

 Uses miglayout, youtube-dl, and jave.